-Eve Stewart has been nominated for three Oscars including for last year’s tremendous historic epic Les Misérables.
+Eve Stewart has been nominated for four Oscars to date including for the tremendous historic epic Les Misérables.
 She’s perfected a distinct British realism for Mike Leigh’s films and an enhanced historic realism of Tom Hooper’s.
-Lately she’s been extremely busy designing the worlds of the Muppets and Frankenstein’s monster.
+When I interviewed her she was extremely busy designing the worlds of the Muppets and Frankenstein’s monster.

 AS: Your movie Muppets Most Wanted is about to be released.
 How was the transition from the more serious Les Misérables?